Crunchbase: History

-Crunchbase was founded in 2007 by Michael Arrington as an outside database to track startups featured in articles on TechCrunch.

-In September 2010, AOL acquired Crunchbase.
+Founded in 2007 by Michael Arrington, Crunchbase was established as a supplementary database to track various startups featured in articles on TechCrunch.
+In September 2010, the platform was acquired by AOL as part of its broader acquisition of the TechCrunch network.

-In November 2013, AOL entered into a dispute with startup Pro Populi over the company's use of the entire Crunchbase dataset in apps that Pro Populi developed despite having distributed the data under the Creative Commons CC-BY attribution license.
+In November 2013, AOL entered into a dispute with startup Pro Populi over the company's use of the entire Crunchbase dataset in apps developed by Pro Populi, despite having distributed the data under the Creative Commons CC-BY attribution license.
 Pro Populi was represented by the Electronic Frontier Foundation.
-AOL eventually conceded that Pro Populi could continue to use the dataset but adopted the CC BY-NC license for future revisions.
+AOL eventually conceded that Pro Populi could continue to use the dataset, but adopted the CC BY-NC license for future revisions.
 A snapshot of the 2013 dataset is still available for download under the CC-BY license on the Crunchbase website.

 In 2014, Crunchbase added incubators and venture capital partners to the startup database.

-In 2015, Crunchbase went private, separating from AOL, Verizon, and TechCrunch.
-Crunchbase then announced the raise of $8.5 million in funding.
-In 2016, the company rebranched by removing the camel casing of its name (with the "B" in "Base" now being rendered as a small letter), and launched its first product, the paid database Crunchbase Pro.
+In 2015, Crunchbase went private, separating from AOL, Verizon, and TechCrunch, after announcing it raised $8.5 million in investment funding.
+In 2016, the company rebranded from CrunchBase to Crunchbase and launched its first product, Crunchbase Pro.
 In April 2017, Crunchbase announced an $18 million Series B from Mayfield Fund.
-At the same time, Crunchbase launched two new products – Crunchbase Enterprise and Crunchbase for Applications.
+At the same time, Crunchbase launched two new products: Crunchbase Enterprise and Crunchbase for Applications.

 In 2018, Crunchbase launched Crunchbase Marketplace, providing subscriptions to data from third parties.
 The following year, Crunchbase announced a $30 million Series C led by Omers Ventures.

+Over time, Crunchbase expanded its role in several phases: initially serving as a data resource for investors, later licensing its dataset to professional platforms (such as LinkedIn, Glassdoor, and NASDAQ), and eventually creating integrations with workflow tools including Salesforce, HubSpot, and Outreach.
+These partnerships and integrations fueled steady growth, with the platform's user base surpassing 80 million by the mid-2020s.

+In 2025, Crunchbase partnered with Perplexity, making Crunchbase's firmographic and funding data available within Perplexity Enterprise Pro.
+Crunchbase also partnered with Databricks, making its predictive private company intelligence available through the Databricks Marketplace.

+On January 28, 2026, Crunchbase was a victim of a cyberattack allegedly carried out by the group ShinyHunters, which claims to have stolen more than 2 million records containing personal data.